When should you consider redesigning your website?

 5 min

 You've had a website online for several years, but you're not sure if it's still relevant?
-It might be time to consider a partial or complete redesign.
-But how can you tell if this redesign project is really justified, or simply being put off out of habit or a lack of understanding of the technical issues involved?
+It may be time to consider a partial or complete redesign.
+But how can you tell if this redesign project is really justified, or simply being put off out of habit or a lack of visibility on the technical issues involved?

-In this article, we review the key signals that should alert you.
-Whether it's a drop in traffic, a degraded mobile experience, or an aging brand image, there are several concrete factors that can trigger a website redesign at the right time.
+In this article, we review the key signs that should alert you.
+Whether it's a drop in traffic, a poor mobile experience, or an aging brand image, there are several concrete factors that can trigger a website redesign at the right time.

-If you haven't yet read our feature article Taking control of your website: why redesigning a website has become essential, start there: it lays out the strategic foundations of the redesign process.
+If you haven't yet read our feature article Taking control of your website: why website redesign has become essential, start there: it lays out the strategic foundations of the redesign process.

-The first signs that your website needs a redesign?
+The first signs that a website redesign is necessary?

 Declining visibility on search engines

 If your site no longer appears in search results or your organic traffic has dropped, this may indicate that the HTML tags, tree structure, or content no longer meet current SEO criteria.
-An SEO audit can verify this, but often, only a complete overhaul will allow the site to be rebuilt from the ground up: clean code, loading speed, optimized markup, and creation of structured pages.
+An SEO audit can verify this, but often only a complete redesign will allow the site to be rebuilt from the ground up: clean code, loading speed, optimized markup, and creation of structured pages.

 A well-executed website redesign also involves rewriting the text, optimizing the visuals, integrating high-quality backlinks, and sometimes redesigning the graphic charter.
-This maximizes indexing and internal linking, and boosts visibility for relevant keywords.
-You will then be able to improve your website's SEO and achieve your marketing goals.
+This maximizes indexing and internal linking and enhances visibility on relevant keywords.
+You will thus be able to improve your website's SEO and achieve your marketing objectives.

-Mobile displayis now a fundamental criterion.
-If your website is not optimized for tablets or smartphones, it will negatively impact your user experience as well as your natural search engine optimization.
-In addition, older CMS or homemade websites often lack the ability to create new features, maintain the site, or integrate modern extensions (CRM, forms, analytics, etc.).
+Mobile display is now a fundamental criterion.
+If your website is not optimized for tablets or smartphones, it will negatively impact your user experience as well as your SEO.
+In addition, older CMS or homemade websites often do not offer the possibility of creating new features, maintaining the site, or integrating modern extensions (CRM, forms, analytics, etc.).

 Switching to a WordPress, Jimdo, or Webflow solution allows you to create a responsive, mobile-friendly website that can be managed internally and is compatible with current digital tools.
 You will also benefit from faster loading times, clearer navigation, and the ability to build your website around an effective conversion funnel.